Roman-Sokolov-V/junior_job_notifier/README.md

 - **Per-User Search Profiles:** Each registered user can create an unlimited number of search profiles, each combining:
   - **Include keywords** — a vacancy's title must contain at least one of these to pass.
   - **Exclude keywords** — a vacancy's title is rejected if it contains any of these.
-  - **AI semantic matching** — a free-form text prompt (`query_text`) used to semantically match vacancies that survive the keyword filters, via an LLM.
+  - **AI semantic matching** — a `query_text` field used to semantically match vacancies that survive the keyword filters, via vector embeddings (`sentence-transformers` + **pgvector**), not an LLM.
+For best results, this should be a list of technologies/skills rather than free-form text: matching is currently performed against a *fragment* of the vacancy (essentially `requirements` + `nice_to_have`), not the full description, due to the embedding model's limited context window — so a natural-language prompt tends to match less precisely than a concise stack listing.

   All three criteria are optional, but at least one must be set per profile.
 - **Bot-Driven Registration:** Users register, create/edit/delete profiles, and browse matched vacancies entirely through [junior_job_notifier_bot](https://github.com/Roman-Sokolov-V/junior_job_notifier_bot) — no manual database entry required.